n8n-io/n8n-docs/docs/reference/user-management.md

 User management in n8n allows you to invite people to work in your n8n instance.
 It includes:

 * Login and password management
-* Support for adding and removing users
+* Adding and removing users
 * Two account types: owner and member

 User management is available for self-hosted n8n.
 It isn't currently available for Cloud.